dcdemps/468project/api/README.md

 	this is for taking to the sql server

 npm install nodemon
+	For local dev only.
+Created memory leak when used in docker.
 	this if for having the express server restart when you make changes to the files and save

 npm install cors